MaxTheDreaded/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory: Creates a directory named 'my_first_directory' in current directory

-7-movethatfile: Moves the file betty from /tmp/ to /tmp/my_first_directory
+7-movethatfile: Moves the file 'betty' from /tmp/ to /tmp/my_first_directory

+8-fisrtdelete: Deletes the file 'betty' in /tmp/my_first_directory